-The increasing deployment of ubiquitous location-aware and internet-connected devices is changing the way transport is organized and managed.
+The increasing deployment of ubiquitous GPS-enabled and internet-connected devices is changing the way transport is organized and managed.
 Novel ICT-powered mobility services, such as real-time on-demand transport, peer-to-peer car sharing or dynamically priced taxis, are on the rise.
-A common feature of these services is the intensive use of (semi-)automated, electronic communication for coordination, in order to improve the efficiency and convenience and to reduce the financial and environmental costs of the service.
-In the case of shared collective taxi services, for example, the explicit, real-time coordination between the riders and the service provider allows using fewer vehicles and, consequently, road space compared to when the same demand was served in an uncoordinated fashion.
-The newly introduced coordination interactions, however, increase the complexity of the transport system and, consequently, make its operation more difficult to analyse and foresee.
+A common feature of these services is the intensive use of (semi-)automated, electronic communication for coordinating the use of transport resources, in order to improve the efficiency and convenience and to reduce the financial and environmental costs of the service.
+In the case of shared collective taxi services, for example, the explicit, real-time coordination between the riders and the provider of the service allows using fewer vehicles and, consequently, road space compared to when the same travel demand was served in an uncoordinated fashion.
+At the same time, however, the newly introduced coordination interactions increase the complexity of the transport system and, consequently, make its operation more difficult to analyze and foresee.

-Simulation modelling is an established approach for analysing the behaviour of complex socio-technical systems and is therefore also applicable for analysing transport systems employing ICT-powered services.
-Unfortunately, existing simulation toolkits do not support the simulation of ICT-powered transport systems well - in particular, they lack the support for modelling anytime, ad hoc interactions among the entities of the transport system and the just-in-time decision making required for participating in such interactions.
-Capturing both well is essential for accurately modelling the behaviour of ICT-powered systems and, in fact, of the wider class of interaction-rich transport systems, i.e., systems whose overall behaviour is strongly affected by ad hoc interactions among their constituent entities.
+Simulation modelling is a well-established approach for analyzing the behaviour of complex socio-technical systems and should therefore be also applicable for analyzing transport systems employing ICT-powered services.
+Unfortunately, existing simulation toolkits, partly due to their inherent design constraints, do not support the simulation of ICT-powered transport systems well - in particular, they lack the support for modelling ad hoc interactions among the entities of the transport system and the just-in-time decision making required for participating in such interactions, which are both crucial for accurately capturing the behaviour of ICT-powered systems (in the following, we use the general term interaction-rich transport systems for systems in which ad hoc interactions among entities in the system strongly affect system behaviour).
+Consequently, purpose-specific simulators have to be developed for each simulation study of ICT-enabled, interaction-rich transport systems, which is costly.

-In our work, we aim to remedy this situation by providing a simulation modelling framework, termed AgentPolis1, designed from its inception to support the modelling of interaction-rich transport systems.
-Key to achieving this objective is the use of the concept of multiagent systems[12] as the basis of the framework's design.
+In our work, we aim to remedy this situation by providing a simulation modelling framework, termed AgentPolis, designed from its inception to support the modelling of interaction-rich transport systems.
+Key to achieving this objective is the use of the concept of multiagent systems as the basis of the framework's design.
 Multiagent systems capture the interaction-centricity of ICT-powered transport systems very well - putting them in the core of the modelling framework therefore minimizes the structural and behavioural gap between the target interaction-rich system and its model.

-In this paper, we present the main results of our research, describing the four pillars of the AgentPolis framework - the ontology of modelling abstractions, library of ready-to-use modelling elements, discrete-event simulation engine and simulation tools - along with our experience of employing the framework to implement models of five distinct instances of interaction-rich transport systems.
+In this paper, we present the main results of our research, describing the four pillars of the AgentPolis framework - ontology of modelling abstractions, library of ready-touse model elements, discrete-event simulation engine and simulation tools - along with the experience of employing the framework to implement models of five different types of interaction-rich transport systems.